-However, Africa was deeply imbedded within our hearts.
+However, Africa was deeply embedded within our hearts.
 This desire to serve in a cross-cultural context led us to have several conversations with missions leaders about various personnel needs throughout the world.
 At the General Assembly in June of 2013, Carla and I had several conversations with the leaders from the Africa Region.
 These discussions led to more discussions, and then in November 2013, the Africa Region extended to us an offer to serve as volunteer missionaries on the Africa Region at Africa Nazarene University in Nairobi, Kenya.
-Following more conversations about finances, Carla and I have decided to accept the contract which was extended to us.
+Carla and I have decided to accept the contract which was extended to us.

 We had the responsibility of raising $1,590 for ministry and living expenses each month for two years.
 In addition, we had one-time costs, including purchase of a vehicle, shipping and flight costs in the amount of $21,500 before our departure to Africa at the end of December of 2014.
 Like Abraham, we took a step of faith.
 The writer of Hebrews said of him, “By faith Abraham, when called to go to a place he would later receive as his inheritance, OBEYED AND WENT, even though he did not know where he was going.
 By faith he made his home in the promised land like a stranger in a foreign country: he lived in tents… For he was looking forward to the city with foundations, whose architect and builder is God” (Hebrew 11:8-10, NIV).
 Like Abraham, we depended on the promise of God.
 We are grateful to God and to your generosity which made it possible.

-In October of 2015, Global Mission extended a global mission contract to us.
+After nearly a year on the Mission Corps contract, Global Mission extended a global mission contract to us in October 2015.
 We are grateful to serve the Lord in this capacity!